- Last Updated on Wednesday April 30, 2014

 When I participate in College Park Scholars, am I required to live on campus?

 No. While we believe that doing so will enrich your experience at the University of Maryland, living on campus is not required.
 Scholars who choose to live at home are invited to participate in all Scholars activities, will still have classes in the Cambridge Community Center, and will have access to their faculty members' offices in the Cambridge Community residence halls.
 For more information on participating in College Park Scholars when living off campus, please contact Brent Hernandez, Assistant Director of Admissions and Recruitment in College Park Scholars.

 If I am a College Park Scholar and plan to live on campus, am I required to live in the Cambridge Community?

-With the exception of freshmen Scholars in the Life Sciences program, you are not required to live in the Cambridge Community.
+With the exception of freshmen Scholars in the Life Sciences; Business, Society and the Economy; Environment, Technology and Economy; and the Science, Discovery and the Universe programs, you are not required to live in the Cambridge Community.
 However, it is highly recommended.
 By living in the Cambridge Community you will have more opportunities to interact with other Scholars; you may share some courses with your roommate or floor mates, and you will enjoy easy access to the Cambridge Community Center and faculty offices.